 4. Shout about your USPs

 Identify your edge, making sure your campaign connects what your students want with what you offer.
-Create a strategy positioning your school against your competitors, leaving no doubt in your students’ minds that they should opt for your college.
+Create a strategy positioning your institution against your competitors, leaving no doubt in your students’ minds that they should opt for your college.
 If your research reveals that students are looking for intimate class sizes, excellent financial aid or low study costs, then those factors need to feature in your messaging and creative strategy.
-And talk to your current students, too: if they love the fact that you opened dorm room applications early on in the year, then make sure your prospective students know about it!
+And talk to your current students, too: if they love the fact that you opened accommodation applications early on in the year, then make sure your prospective students know about it!

 5. Automate your CRM

-To track your students from the first touchpoint through to enrollment, you need to be looking at their customer journey.
+To track your students from the first touchpoint through to enrolment, you need to be looking at their customer journey.
 Is there a particular point where students drop off, for example, at the application stage?
 Are they able to contact you around the clock and are there systems in place to ensure that they can access the information they require?
 If not, you need to look at automating your comms and connections so your students are mapped into the correct campaigns as soon as they submit a form.

-Once you’ve researched your students’ thoughts and perceptions of your brand, you’ll have a better understanding of why drop-off is occurring and where optimization is required.
-Plus, with Akero you’ll be able to automate the process by testing different versions, creating forms and tracking your students’ journey from their first click to enrollment.
+Once you’ve researched your students’ thoughts and perceptions of your brand, you’ll have a better understanding of why drop-off is occurring and where optimisation is required.
+Plus, with Akero you’ll be able to automate the process by testing different versions, creating forms and tracking your students’ journey from their first click to enrolment.
 Paired with great creative that thinks student, you’ll be able to build unstoppable campaigns.

 If you want to speak to one of our experts on the best strategic approach for your budget (and the tools you need to boost enrolment), get in touch.